Chrisobz/Chrisobz/README.md

-- 👋 Hi, I’m @Christian Obi
+- 👋 Hi, I’m @Chris Obiora
 - 👀 I’m interested in software development
-- - 💞️ I’m looking to collaborate on any software development projects free lancer from South Africa
+- - 💞️ I’m looking to collaborate on any software development projects

 <!---
 Chrisobz/Chrisobz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.